getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 The SDK no longer contains these statements.
 Let us know if this is causing issues in your setup by opening an issue on GitHub.

-# Deprecations in 8.x

-TBD (Copy over from migrations list we collected)

 # No Version Support Timeline

 Version support timelines are stressful for anybody using the SDK, so we won't be defining one.